© Theo Von Cezar

 Their minds needed more time so they could process the event they had just been part of.
 Even after she was gone, Ahma and Jovian remained spellbound.
 They waited until the woman slipped out of the church and fell upon the food and water like two birds of prey.

-“The only true fight is that which one has with himself,” a soothing voice whispered in the quiescent air inside the mini edifice.
+'The only true fight is that which one has with himself,' a soothing voice whispered in the air.

 Two years later—the year 159, Nebula Era.

 From the 107th floor apartment in the pyramidal structure, Ahma had a fantastic view over half of Nebula City, overlooking the most grandiose architecture of the new Nebula Era—the Godocortex, with the Corpus Callosum rising 1,700 feet towards the sky, in between the two brain-like hemispheres; the Godocortex still shined, changing its vivid colors according to the weather, on the greyest days resembling quicksilver, which gave it a rather somber, yet very powerful air.